ajinsunny/sentim-analyzer/README.md

 Overview
 --------

 SentimAnalyzer is an AI-powered web application designed to analyze and interpret the emotional tone behind text inputs.
 Utilizing advanced natural language processing techniques, SentimAnalyzer can process a wide range of text inputs, such as social media posts, customer feedback, or general text entries, to determine the underlying sentiment.
-This tool is particularly useful for businesses, social media analysts, and individuals who need to gauge sentiment in written content
+This tool is particularly useful for businesses, social media analysts, and individuals who need to gauge sentiment in written content.

 Features
 --------